/0358

 TYPE OF WORK

-Concept, feasibility study, integrated design (scheme design, detail design), artistic direction
+Concept, Feasibility study, Integrated design (scheme design, detail design), Site management

 PARTNER-IN-CHARGE